This post may contain affiliate links. Please read our disclosure policy.

 I vowed to be cool about the layers: not to be too obsessive and go full Pastry Chef on it.
 In truth, I sort of succeeded.
 The tweezers didn’t make an appearance until the very top layer, and I consider that to be a success!

-I could not, however, resist employing one of my favorite tricks; folding in lemon curd to give an extra punch of lemon flavor.
+If my Classic Strawberry Shortcake has anything to say about it, it’s hard for me to miss a good lemon and berry combination.
+In this case, I could not resist employing one of my favorite tricks; folding in lemon curd to give an extra punch of lemon flavor for the lemon curd whipped cream layers.
 I most recently did this in my lemon swiss meringue buttercream.
 The result is magical and so much better than using zest or extract to flavor.